andihsv/quiclike/smog/readme.md

 **The noise protocol framework implementation for quiclike protocol, part of tobacco.**

-In smog, as a part of QUICLIKE, we decide to use the patameter `Noise_
+In smog, as a part of QUICLIKE, we decide to use the handshake pattern `Noise_XXfallback+psk3_25519_ChaChaPoly_BLAKE2b`.